-While we are often focused on the current and future states of mapping and wayfinding, we rarely get a chance to examine historical methods and how they have had an impact on how we do things today.
+While we are often focused on the current and future states of mapping, we rarely get a chance to examine historical methods and how they have had an impact on how we do things today.
 We want to pay homage to the many different types and styles of mapping, and dig into how we got to where we are.
 Welcome to Mappedin’s History of Mapping.

 In 2018, a paper from German professors Lars Eckstein and Anja Schwarz was published detailing the specifics of a map originating from Tahiti.
 Initially, the project was created to discover the differences in how Polynesians created their maps, and what parameters they used that differed from Western methods.
 However, they soon zeroed in on one map in particular, due to the complexity and seemingly nonsensical style of recording.
 Created by famed Tahitian navigator Tupaia, this map has baffled historians for centuries.

 Tupaia was a figure from Tahiti who was known to be a navigator, but was also a translator, political advisor, and religious dignitary from the 1700s.
 His map depicts an area known as the ‘Society Islands’, a range in the South Pacific.
 Tupaia created the map while he was on board the ship Endeavour as a translator and navigator with explorer James Cook from 1769 to 1770.